 What if I need lab services not related to COVID-19?

 Quest Diagnostics’ labs are offering a VIP hour during the first hour of each day to provide vulnerable patients access to non-COVID-19-related lab services.
 This special hour is for patients 60 years of age and older or those who have conditions that put them at greater risk for COVID-19.
 You can schedule an appointment or just walk in.
 To identify a nearby center and the time it opens, please go to: QuestDiagnostics.com/Appointment

 Can I use my health savings account (HSA) or flexible spending account (FSA) to pay for over-the-counter medicines?

 Yes, the recent CARES Act passed by Congress repealed the prohibition on using health account dollars to pay or reimburse yourself for over-the-counter medicines, such as pain relievers, cold and flu medicines, and more.
 And the act added menstrual supplies to the list of items that can be reimbursed from a tax-qualified health account.
 This was effective Jan.
 1, 2020.
 Check your account administrator’s website (for many ConnectiCare members, that’s HealthEquity) for more information.

 Can I get any of my prescriptions delivered during the coronavirus (COVID-19) outbreak?

 Yes.
-To reduce face-to-face contact during the coronavirus (COVID-19) outbreak, Express Scripts has partnered with CVS and Walgreens to provide free home delivery of prescriptions covered by ConnectiCare.
+To reduce face-to-face contact during the coronavirus (COVID-19) outbreak, Express Scripts has partnered with CVS and Walgreens to provide, for a limited time, free home delivery of prescriptions covered by ConnectiCare.
 Delivery is 1-2 days.
 Same-day delivery is not available.